WenHsu1203/Predicting-Boston-Housing-Price-/README.md

 # Predicting Boston Housing Prices
 ### Goal

-Used the `Grid Search` and  `k-fold cross-validation` method to train an optimal `Decision Tree Regressor` in order to predict the housing price in Boston.
+Use the `Grid Search` and  `k-fold cross-validation` method to train an optimal `Decision Tree Regressor` in order to predict the housing price in Boston.

 ### Data